mahsamb/SCRQD/README.md

 | 219 | What are the major disadvantages of the Samsung note 20 over Samsung note 21 ? | Samsung note 20 | All | Samsung note 21 | major disadvantages | SW |
 | 497 |I am crazy about taking photos .
 I want to buy the best smartphone with an excellent camera and battery life .
 Which is the best for 600 dollar ?   | X | camera | All | for 600 dollar | SB |
 | 497 |I am crazy about taking photos .
 I want to buy the best smartphone with an excellent camera and battery life .
 Which is the best for 600 dollar ?   | X | battery life | All | for 600 dollar | SB |

+This sample represents only a fraction of the comprehensive data available within the SCRQD dataset.
+For an in-depth exploration of data from all five tables and practical applications of the dataset, please refer to the [Example Usage Notebook](./ExampleUsage.ipynb) included in this repository.

+## Usage Example and Guide
+For practical applications and detailed examples of utilizing the SCRQD dataset, please refer to the [Example Usage Notebook](./ExampleUsage.ipynb) included in this repository.
+The notebook provides step-by-step guides and examples that demonstrate how to effectively work with and analyze the data from each table in the SCRQD dataset.

 ## Benchmarking SCRQD